-The Chief commissioner of the Commission was a man named John Beresford who was brother-in-law to Luke Gardiner whose family owned huge tracts of land in the North of city.
-These lands, known as the Gardiner Estate, included the area we know today as Talbot Street and the wider Gardiner family gave their name to many of the streets we know in the area today, such as Gardiner Street, Mountjoy Square, and Montgomery Street (now Foley Street), which infamously became known as the “Monto” red light district during the 19th and early 20th centuries.
+The Chief Commissioner was a man named John Beresford, who was brother-in-law to Luke Gardiner whose family owned huge tracts of land in the North of city.
+These lands, known as the Gardiner Estate, included the area of Talbot Street and the wider Gardiner family gave their name to many of the streets we know in the area today, such as Gardiner Street, Mountjoy Square, and Foley Street (formerly Montgomery Street), which infamously became known as the “Monto” red light district during the 19th and early 20th Centuries!

 One of the earliest developers in the area was Henry Moore, the Earl of Drogheda, who in the late 17th Century developed the upper end of what we know today as O’Connell Street, as well as Henry Street and North Earl Street, modestly deciding to name all the streets after himself.

-The commanding central tower of the station can be seen the length of Talbot Street as far down as O’Connell Street.
+The commanding central tower of the station could be seen the length of Talbot Street as far down as O’Connell Street.
 This was followed with the prominent railway bridge that cuts across Talbot Street in 1891.
 The area became, over time, even more of a transport hub when the Busáras station opened on Store Street in 1953 and then in 2004 the Luas Red line started to run with stops on Lower Abbey Street, Store Street and at Connolly Station.

 Beyond the other boundary of Talbot Street on Marlborough Street lies St. Mary’s Pro Cathedral.
-Across the road from this are the fine, impressive grounds of the Department of Education which was originally the site of the first stone-built mansion in Dublin, Tyrone House, which still stands there to this day.
-The Richard Cassells’s designed building was purchased by the state in 1835 and is now home to the Model School and the Scoil Caoimhín Gaelscoil.
+Across the road from this are the fine, impressive grounds of the Department of Education, originally the site of the first stone-built mansion in Dublin, Tyrone House, which still stands there to this day.
+The Richard Cassells-designed building was purchased by the state in 1835 and is now home to the Model School and the Scoil Caoimhín Gaelscoil.
 All of this shows the often overlooked architectural gems that are dotted around the Talbot Street area.
-Sure did you know that there was even a Welsh language Church on the street?!
+Sure, did you know that there was even a Welsh Language Church on the street!